Planning to visit New Belgium Brewery in Asheville, North Carolina? We toured their brewery recently, and here's what we thought!

 Recently, my husband and I traveled to North Carolina to tour the Sierra Nevada Brewery.

-And since we’d be near Asheville, NC– a craft beer hub– we decided to double book our beer tasting day.
+And since we'd be near Asheville, NC-- a craft beer hub-- we decided to double book our beer tasting day and make our trip a fun Asheville, NC getaway.

 In hindsight, this was entirely too much beer tasting for one day.
 If you're booking an extensive beer tasting tour like the Beer Geek tour, book any other tours on a different day.